sukritsingh/ipmapper/README.md

 ## How to prep IP addresses
 For now the `create-map.py` script is expecting a simple txt file that can be loaded via `numpy.loadtxt`.
 This text file should just be a list of all IP addresses of interest, each on their own line.
-A sample .txt file and output are in the `test/` directory.
+A sample output are in the `test/` directory.
+For security reasons, a test-ip file will be included later.

 ## Usage of run script
 `python ipmapper/ipmapper/run/create-map.py test-ips.txt`